-- one has been adopted for use-an upgraded motor stator has already been incorporated into the design and manufacturing process for the three compressors - three have not been adopted for use-due to effectiveness and/or unproven technology applications in deep water analyses indicate that any environmental benefit is grossly disproportionate to the cost of implementation - one is undergoing further investigation-different materials and designs of acoustic insulation are being modelled to investigate potential acoustic attenuation performance.
+- four have not been adopted for use-due to effectiveness and/or unproven technology applications in deep water analyses indicate that any environmental benefit is grossly disproportionate to the cost of implementation - •

 For further description of the engineering controls that have been / are being considered, refer to appendix f.
 If the design of proposed infrastructure changes such that impacts and risks associated with installation and pre-commissioning activities are potentially greater than those assessed in this EP, CAPL's management of change process will be triggered (Section 8.3.2.2).